GOFUVI/SeaSondeRAWSLambdaDocker/README.md

     Using the AWS CLI (with the provided AWS profile), the script lists the objects within the specified bucket and prefix and saves the output as objects.json.

 3. **Generate the CSV Manifest:**
-    - If jq is available, it extracts the object keys and formats each line as "bucket,object_key".
+    jq is used to extract the object keys and format each line as "bucket,object_key".
-    - Otherwise, awk is used with the output of aws s3 ls to generate the CSV manifest.

 4. **Display Manifest Content:**
     The content of manifest.csv is shown in the terminal for verification.